strear/future-histories-translation-zh-hans/Chapter5.md

 ## The Tech Billionaires Have Nothing on the Paris Commune

 <*p.95*> Julian West lay down to sleep in his Boston home on the evening of May 31, 1887.
 He customarily slept in a sealed chamber, a soundproof cellar below his house, in an effort to address his chronic insomnia.
-To assist him in falling asleep.
-West also hired the services of an alternative therapist.
+To assist him in falling asleep, West also hired the services of an alternative therapist.
 "I called in Dr. Pillsbury, [who] called himself a 'Professor of Animal Magnetism,'" explained West.
 "I don't think he knew anything about medicine, but he was certainly a remarkable mesmerist."

 He was indeed.
 As a result of a fire that destroyed West's house that night, and a particularly profound form of mesmerizing animal magnetism, the insomniac awoke on the afternoon of September 10, 2000---113 years later.
 He was discovered by the new owner of his house while excavating the back garden, prior to building a subterranean laboratory.
 The new owner explained to West that he was now in what had been the distant future.